-After a successful boarder crossing from Thailand to Laos the previous day and a good nights sleep in the small boarder town of Huay Xai we were ready for a new adventure.
+After a successful border crossing from Thailand to Laos the previous day and a good night's sleep in the small border town of Huay Xai we were ready for a new adventure.

 There are 3 options for heading south to Luang Prabang via the Mekong River.

 Public slow boat - the cheapest option at around 240,000 LAK ($30 USD) or less per person for the two-day journey.
 Google ‘slow boat to Laos’ and you’ll find plenty of info and pictures with a wide variety of reviews and opinions on how good or hellish this option is.

 Speedboat - at 345,000 LAK ($40 USD) per person it's a little more expensive but will get you to Luang Prabang in around 6 hours with 1 quick stop along the way.

 A quick search on this option gives you plenty of warnings as these boats travel at speed in a river peppered with massive rocks.
 It's time vs. risk on this option and you just have to hope it won't rain!

 Posh 'private' slow boat - the most expensive and 'touristy' option at around 1,200,000 LAK ($150 USD) per person.
 The boat will make some stops along the way to visit local villages and caves plus lunch is served onboard.
 The price stated would include accommodation overnight at the halfway stop in Pakbeng at a posh lodge.